-- 1. Designate a safe area at least 50 feet away from the building and away from fire lanes.
-(Minn.
-Stat. §§ 299F.391 and 299F.011; Uniform Fire Code § 1303.3.3.1) The safe area should not interfere with emergency responders or responding vehicles and should not be in an area where evacuated persons are exposed to any products of combustion.
+- 1. Designate a safe area at least 50 feet away from the building to enable students and staff to evacuate.
+The safe area should not interfere with emergency responders or responding vehicles and should not be in an area where evacuated persons are exposed to any products of combustion.
 (Depending on the wind direction, where the building on fire is located, the direction from which the fire is arriving, and the location of fire equipment, the distance may need to be extended.) - 2.
-The building's facility diagram and site plan will be available in appropriate areas of the building showing the most direct evacuation routes to the designated safe areas both inside and outside of the building.
+The building's facility diagram and site plan will be available in appropriate areas of the building and shall identify the most direct evacuation routes to the designated safe areas both inside and outside of the building.
 The facility diagram and site plan must identify the location of the fire alarm control panel, fire alarms, fire extinguishers, hoses, water spigots, and utility shut offs. - 3.
-Teachers and staff will receive training regarding the main emergency evacuation routes and alternate routes from various points in the building.
-During fire drills, students and staff will practice evacuations using primary evacuation routes and alternate routes.

-- 4. Certain employees, such as those who work in hazardous areas in the building, will receive training on the locations and proper use of fire extinguishers and protective clothing and equipment. - 5.
+Teachers and staff will receive training regarding the primary emergency evacuation routes and alternate routes from various points in the building.
+During fire drills, students and staff will practice evacuations using primary evacuation routes and alternate routes. - 4.
+Certain employees, such as those who work in hazardous areas in the building, will receive training on the locations and proper use of fire extinguishers and protective clothing and equipment. - 5.
 Fire drills will be conducted periodically without warning at various times of the day and under different circumstances (i.e., lunchtime, recess, and during assemblies).
 State law requires a minimum of five fire drills each school year, consistent with Minn.
 Stat. § 299F.30.
 See Minn.
-Stat. § 121A.035. - 6.
-A record of fire drills conducted at the building will be maintained in the building administrator's office. - 7.
-The school district will have prearranged for emergency sheltering and transportation as needed. - 8.
-The school district will determine which staff will remain in the building to perform essential functions if safe to do so (e.g., switchboard, building engineer, etc.).
-The school district also will designate an administrator or his or her designee to meet local fire or law enforcement agents upon their arrival.
+Stat. § 121A.035.

+- 6. A record of fire drills conducted at the building will be maintained in the building administrator's office. - 7.
+The charter school will have prearranged for emergency sheltering and transportation as needed. - 8.
+The charter school will determine which staff will remain in the building to perform essential functions if safe to do so (e.g., switchboard, building engineer, etc.).
+The charter school also will designate an administrator or his or her designee to meet local fire or law enforcement agents upon their arrival.